hhliu79/TWP/README.md

 Overcoming Catastrophic Forgetting in Graph Neural Networks, AAAI2021

 # Dependencies
-See the file requirment.txt for more information about how to install the dependencies.
+See the file requirements.txt for more information about how to install the dependencies.

+# Usage